billpg/HashBack/README.md

 - `Unus`
   - 256 bits of cryptographic-quality randomness, encoded in BASE-64 including trailing `=`.
   - This is to make reversal of the verification hash practically impossible.
 The other JSON property values listed here are "predictable".
 The security of this exchange relies on this one value not being predictable.
+  - The value must be unique for each request.
+Servers should reject any reused value within the allowed drift it places on the `Now` value.
   - I am English and I would prefer to not to name this property using a particular five letter word starting with N, as it has an unfortunate meaning in my culture.
 - `Rounds`
   - An integer specifying the number of PBKDF2 rounds used to produce the verification hash.
 (See below.)